How to Eat Cheap - a Recipe for Survival When You're Low on Money.

 You need to know which stores have the basic but nutritious foods you (and your family?) need to survive for maybe a few days, but possibly for weeks.

-And, remember, you are into survival eating, so just pass over those enticing ads for Ice Cream, prepared foods, and big fancy name brands.
+And, remember, you are into survival eating, so just pass over those enticing ads for Ice Cream, prepared and heavily processed foods, as well as the big fancy name brands.

-Keep in mind, while shopping that a great deal on a food or ingredient, is one that is not only priced cheap, but is actually nutritious.
+Keep in mind, while shopping for that great deal on a food or ingredient, it may be the one that is not only priced cheap, but is actually nutritious.

 The World cannot survive on Rama Noodles